You are here

 - ICD-10-AM Codes: D45

-This is a blood disorder in which the all blood cells (red cells, white cells, platelets) are excessive in number.
+This is a blood/bone marrow disorder in which all blood cells (red cells, white cells, platelets) are excessive in number.
 The adjective ‘vera’ implies that this is the true disorder (primary or idiopathic) rather than a secondary disorder.

-This blood disorder causes an increase in the blood viscosity which places a strain on the heart functioning and produces a tendency towards clotting (thrombosis).
-There is increased blood cell turnover leading to elevated nuclear waste products leading to hyperuricaemia.
+This disorder causes an increase in blood viscosity which places a strain on heart functioning and produces a tendency towards clotting (thrombosis).
+There is increased blood cell turnover, leading to hyperuricaemia.

 This diagnosis is complex and is a diagnosis of exclusion of secondary causes.
-Hence an opinion from a specialist haematologist is necessarily required in addition to copies of reports of a full blood count, a peripheral blood smear and bone marrow aspirate/trephine.
+Testing will typically include a full blood count, a peripheral blood smear and a bone marrow biopsy.
+Genetic testing is also likely to be done.

 Additional diagnoses covered by SOP